 During system shutdown, the device operation continues until the VDD pin voltage has dropped below the VDD UVLO falling threshold which must be accounted for while evaluating system shutdown timing design requirements.
 Likewise, at system start-up, the device does not begin operation until the VDD pin voltage has exceeded above the VDD UVLO rising threshold.
-The guiescent current consumed by the internal circuit blocks of the device is supplied through the VDD pin.
+The quiescent current consumed by the internal circuit blocks of the device is supplied through the VDD pin.
 Although this fact is well known, recognizing that the charge for source current pulses delivered by the OUT pin is also supplied through the same VDD pin is important.
 As a result, every time a current is sourced out of the output pin (OUT), a corresponding current pulse is delivered into the device through the VDD pin.
-Thus ensuring that local bypass capacitors are provided between the VDD and GND pins and located as close to the device as possible for the purpose of decoupling is important.
+Thus ensuring that local bypass capacitors are provided between the VDD and COM pins and located as close to the device as possible for the purpose of decoupling is important.
 A low-ESR, ceramic surface-mount capacitor is needed.
-TI recommends having two capacitors; a 100-nF ceramic surface-mount capacitorplaced less than 1mm from the VDD pin of the device and another ceramic surface-mount capacitor of a few microfarads (≥1μF) added in parallel.
+TI recommends having two capacitors; a 100nF ceramic surface-mount capacitorplaced less than 1mm from the VDD pin of the device and another ceramic surface-mount capacitor of few microfarads added in parallel.
+Similarly, for the VEE pin in the UCC5713xB-Q1, the 100nF and 1μF capacitor is recommended.

 If the gate driver is placed far from the switching power device such as MOSFET then that may create large inductive loop.
-This large inductive loop may cause excessive ringing on any and all pins of the gate driver.
+Large inductive loop may cause excessive ringing on any and all pins of the gate driver.
 This may result in stress exceeding device recommended rating.
 Therefore, it is recommended to place the gate driver as close to the switching power device as possible.
 It is also advisable to use an external gate resistor to damp any ringing due to the high switching currents and board parasitic elements.